-The PSA has a three-year performance period from 1 April 2018 to 31 March 2021.
-With effect from the June 2018 grant, vesting of shares is dependent on the following performance conditions, subject to the approval of the ERCC:
+The PSA has a three-year performance period from 1 April 2019 to 31 March 2022.
+Vesting of shares is dependent on the following performance conditions, subject to the approval of the ERCC:

 - 40% based on Singtel Group's Reported NPAT Reported NPAT achieved against predetermined targets; and - 60% based on Singtel Group's Absolute Total Shareholder Return (Absolute TSR) - Absolute TSR achieved against predetermined targets.